Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Tips for visiting the Invalides museum

-The Invalides is one of the best palaces in Paris and to get the best experience, you have to take into consideration a number of details:
+The Invalides is one of the best palaces in Paris and one of the must-see and must-do plans in Paris.
+To get the best experience, you have to take into consideration a number of details:

-• About the influx of tourists: although it is not the most central place to visit, it receives many tourists and that is why I recommend you try to visit it as soon as it opens, at 10 am
+- About the influx of tourists: although it is not the most central place to visit, it receives a lot of tourists and that is why I recommend you to try to visit it as soon as it opens, at 10 am.

-• If you are not very familiar with Parisian public transport, try to study a little before the map of the metro or RER, so you arrive without confusion to the station.
+- If you are not very familiar with the Parisian public transportation, try to study the metro or RER map a bit beforehand, so you will arrive at the station without confusion.

-• If you can buy tickets online and skip the possible queues, it is best.
-Remember that the south entrance, including its ticket office, is only open on Tuesdays, Saturdays and Sundays, so there may be more crowds at the north entrance and that can cause delays in your plans.
+- If you can buy tickets online and skip the possible queues, it is best.
+Remember that the south entrance, including its ticket office, is only open on Tuesdays, Saturdays and Sundays, so there may be more crowds at the north entrance and that may cause delays in your plans.

-• Do not forget your smartphone or camera to immortalize this space, because you can take many photos, although with certain limitations.
+- Do not forget your smartphone or camera to immortalize this space, as you will be able to take many photos, although with certain limitations.

 This is the Invalides museum store